redexp/html-extend/README.md

 ## Future features
-1. Folder `html_modules` just like `node_modules`
-3. Global tags for case when you don't want to import every time `Button` from bootstrap.
+1. Global tags for case when you don't want to import every time `Button` from bootstrap.

 ## Contribute